DerekShute/zrogue/README.md

 almost certainly going to become out of date the second I lose interest.

 If this is useful then I can experiment with control flow visualization.

+# What, you want to use this?

+Color me shocked!
+Shocked and flattered!

+I'm only interested in it running from Ubuntu 22.04+ and this only from PuTTY from Windows, because that's my admittedly primitive/awful operating environment.
+Other use might run into keypress-translation issues and ncurses support.

+In terms of what I think is necessary to get it going, from Ubuntu

+libncurses-dev gcc g++

+and I use the zig snap as documented.